Conventional Loan Requirement And Mortgage Guidelines

 - If the borrower has credit scores of over 620, the front end debt to income ratios is capped at 46.9% and the back end debt to income ratios are capped at 56.9%

-- There are lenders who might lower the FHA debt to income ratio caps due to their own mortgage lender overlays
+There are lenders who might lower the FHA debt to income ratio caps due to their own mortgage lender overlays.

-Cases Where Borrowers Can Only Go With Conventional Loans
+Cases Where Borrowers Can Only Go With Conventional Loans And Need To Meet Conventional Loan Requirement

-Conventional loans can be used for primary residential homes, vacation homes, second homes, investment homes, warrantable condos, planned unit developments, modular homes, manufactured homes, and residential mortgage loans for two to four unit properties.
+Conventional loans can be used for primary residential homes, vacation homes, second homes, investment homes, warrantable condos, planned unit developments, modular homes, manufactured homes, and residential mortgage loans for two to four-unit properties.

 - Conventional Loans allows Income Based Repayment